Pixocoin/PixoClassic/README.md

 * __Website:__ http://www.pixoclassic.org

-Pixo® Classic is a decentralized anonymous digital asset built on cryptography with peer-to-peer networking powered by Blockchain technology.
+Pixo® Classic is a decentralized anonymous digital asset built on cryptography with peer-to-peer networking powered by Blockchain technology with Proof-of-Work.
 A derivative of ZCash.
 Equihash hashing algorithms.

 ## Specifications
 * Coin Name = Pixo™ Classic